 "Born Free."
 "Old Yeller."
 All of MGM's "Lassie" movies.
 These can leave me depressed for weeks.
 So I avoid them.
-Ususally.
-I made an exception with David Frankel's 2008 “Marley and Me,” a great film about the life of a dog, from puppyhood to death.
+I made a rare exception with David Frankel's 2008 “Marley and Me,” an affecting film about the life of a dog, from puppyhood to death.
 Still, Marley died.
-Funny, I have no problem or qualms whatsoever watching any human die on screen.
+Funny, I have no problems or qualms whatsoever watching any human die on screen.

-One is William Fruet's 1972 Canadian film, "Wedding in White," starring a repellent Donald Pleasence as the nasty drunk-father of downtrodden Carol Kane who has just been raped - and subsequently impregnated - by his best friend, also a drunk.
+One is William Fruet's 1972 Canadian film, "Wedding in White," starring Donald Pleasence as the repellent, nasty-drunk father of downtrodden Carol Kane who has been raped - and subsequently impregnated - by his best friend, also a drunk.
 Kane is represented symbolically by the poor dog (unseen, thank goodness) that her father keeps chained in their cellar.